cloudify-cosmo/docs.getcloudify.org/content/plugins/docker.md

 ### Defining Parameters

-Since this plugin is based on the Docker-Py python library, you can pass the parameters as inputs to the supported functions.
+Because this plugin is based on the Docker-Py python library, you can pass the parameters as inputs to the supported functions.

 ## Create

-Maps to the create_container function.
-You can add any of the parameters available to the create_container function in Docker-Py
+Maps to the `create_container` function.
+You can add any of the parameters available to the `create_container` function in Docker-Py

 {{< gsHighlight  yaml  >}}